kiyarashnd/learn-git-course/README.md

 from kiyarash
-some change in readme file for see in git fetch origin in local repo some change for see how git pull work
+some change in readme file for see in git fetch origin in local repo some change for see how git pull work for learn how is going on with git fetch